American football rules: Objective of the game

-The objective of the game is to score more points than the other team during the allotted time.
-Teams can score points by advancing the ball to reach the opposite end of the field, which is home to a scoring zone (the end zone) and the goalposts.
-Teams move the ball down the field by running a series of plays consisting of runs or passes.
+The objective of the game is to reach the other side of the field in order to score.
+In order for a team to score they must run the ball to the end zone to score a touchdown.
+To move the ball and score, the team on the offense has to either run a running play or a passing play.
 The team with the ball (the offense) has four plays (downs) to advance at least 10 yards.
-If the offense succeeds in advancing at least 10 yards, they earn a "first down," and the number of tries allotted is reset.
-The offense is again given four tries to advance an additional 10 yards, starting from the spot to which they last advanced.
+If the offense succeeds in advancing at least 10 yards, they earn a first down and the number of downs a team has left is reset to 4.
+The team playing the offensive must now run an additional 10 yards to earn another first down from where they ended the last play (line of scrimmage).
 If the offense does not advance at least 10 yards during their four downs, the team without the ball (the defense) regains control of the ball (a turnover on downs).

 On offense, points are scored by advancing the ball into the opponent's end zone for a touchdown worth six points or by kicking the ball from the playing field through the raised vertical posts (the goalposts) situated on the end line of the end zone for a field goal worth three points.
-After scoring a touchdown, the offense is given an additional opportunity to attempt to score during an untimed play.
+After scoring a touchdown, the offense is given an additional opportunity to attempt to score during an un-timed play.
 Conversion attempts are used to score 1 or 2 points as follows: